 The hiring team wants to know whether you are well informed of the duties of a medical records clerk.
 The best strategy to answer this question is by highlighting the roles of a medical record clerk as you connect them to the job at hand.

-“ A Medical Records Clerk manages patients’ health history and record.
-The clerk is also responsible for conducting audits, processing discharge papers, gathering, and filing patient information.
+“ A Medical Records Clerk manages patients’ health history and records.
+The clerk is also responsible for conducting audits, processing discharge papers, and gathering and filing patient information.
 Other duties include:

 - Relaying requests for printing to modality

 - Sending legal requests to an external vendor

 - Organizing laboratory, x-rays, and special reports into the medical record.

 - Managing sign-out system for all chart pulling.